hy-ng/samng.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am currently a first-year M.S.(Informatics) student at Pennsylvania State University, sepcializing in Human-Computer Interaction (HCI) with keen focus on Extended Reality (XR) and  AI-assisted technology applications.
-Under the guidance of [Prof. Ting-hao (Kenneth) Huang](https://crowd.ist.psu.edu/) at CrowdAI Lab.
+I am currently a second-year M.S.(Informatics) student at Pennsylvania State University, sepcializing in Human-Computer Interaction (HCI) with keen focus on Extended Reality (XR) and  AI-assisted technology applications.
+Under the guidance of [Prof. Ting-Hao (Kenneth) Huang](https://crowd.ist.psu.edu/) at CrowdAI Lab.

 Prior to my current M.S. studies, I pursued my M.Des.(Interaction Design) at National Taipei University of Technology, where I had the privilege of being advised by [Prof. Ping-Hsuan Han](https://pinghsuan.info/) at XRLab.